US Soccer Announces National “F” Coaching License

 - Prevention and Care Webinar: Watch Candidates must complete a webinar on Prevention and Care.
 This must be completed in order to be eligible for an E License.

 TO REGISTER: Beginning Jan.
 1, 2017, all VYSA E and D license courses must be run through the US Soccer Digital Coaching Center.
 In order to register for a course, you must first take the online F course (if you haven’t already).
 To create your account, go to http://dcc.ussoccer.com and click “sign up”.
 You’ll then be able to take the online F course.
 If you already have an account, click “Log On”.
-Once you have your account set up, click on “Courses”, “License”, and “State”, choosing the appropriate answers for each.
+Once you have your account set up, click on “Courses”, “License”, and “State”, choosing the appropriate answers for each, then look for the course in Centreville, VA sponsored by Southwestern Youth Association.
 Click on the arrow for details for the particular course you have chosen.
 Then click “Proceed to Registration” and “Proceed to Payment”.
 You will be taken to the “My Courses” page.
 Click “Go to Classroom” for your course assignments.
 You will no longer be able to pay by check or use the club discount code to pay for courses.
 You must pay with a credit card when you register.
 SYA Soccer will reimburse you for the course.
 After successfully completing the course, submit your payment receipt and your completion certificate to email@example.com.

 CONCUSSION FACT SHEET FOR COACHES